polkafoundry/redkite-help-center/docs/faqs/index.md

 Red Kite is a launchpad powered by PolkaFoundry as part of the $PKF ecosystem.

-> See more: <a href="/guides/before-joining-idos.html#i-how-to-register-connect-wallet-and-kyc" target="_blank"> What to do before joining IDOs on Red Kite?</a>
+> See more: <router-link to="/guides/before-joining-idos.html#i-how-to-register-connect-wallet-and-kyc">What to do before joining IDOs on Red Kite?</router-link>

 ### What is summary steps to do to join IDOs?